Sending request data

 - API version: Often included in the path.

 the API for processing.
-It is very frowned upon for GET
+It is very frowned upon to use a request body for the

 , PUT